The AIDS Plays Project is reviving and republishing the theatrical works of writers whose lives were cut short by HIV/AIDS-related illnesses.

 Booking Now Booking Now Booking Now Booking Now Booking Now Booking Now Booking Now Booking Now Booking Now Booking Now

-Play Circle.
 Cast to be announced.
-October 9th, 7.30pm.
+7.30pm, November 20th.
 London Performance Studios.

 Since establishing our project in 2023, we have staged plays by trailblazing writers including Charles Ludlam, Harry Kondoleon, Robert Chesley, James Kirkwood, Colm Ó Clúbhán and Alan Bowne.
 From a drag-heavy riff on La Traviata to a tender tragedy about phone sex, a bisexual comedy once booed off Broadway to a searing exploration of queer life in 80s Ireland, we unearth hidden gems from history and return them to our community.